Proper Hand Measurement Technique

 Reading Your Results

-- Percentile Rankings: Show where your measurements fall within the reference population.
-A 50th percentile measurement is exactly average, while 95th percentile means your dimension is larger than 95% of the population.
+- Percentile Rankings: These show where your measurements fall within the reference sample.
+A 50th percentile value is the median of that sample, while a 95th percentile value is larger than most values in it.

 Measurement Accuracy

-For most accurate results, measure your hand multiple times and average the values.
-Small measurement errors can significantly impact percentile calculations, especially near the distribution extremes.
+For better consistency, measure your hand more than once and average the values.
+Small differences in measurement technique can shift percentile results, especially near the extremes of the distribution.